awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-buckets.rst

 Create a Bucket
 ===============

-Build a :classname:`CreateBucketRequest` with a bucket name and pass it to the |s3client|'s
+Build a :aws-java-class:`CreateBucketRequest <services/sqs/model/CreateBucketRequest>`
-:methodname:`createBucket` method.
+with a bucket name and pass it to the |s3client|'s :methodname:`createBucket` method.
 Use the |s3client| to do additional operations.

 **Imports**